UPDATED SEPTEMBER 2025

 Excluded victims

 Deaths involving minor dog bite injury, dog-related caused injury (killed by a car while fleeing a dog) and cases that lacked a "reasonably clear" determination of death after dog bite injury are not included in our fatality statistical data.
-Deaths involving fatal non-bite injury (struck by dog death) or deaths due to untreated severe dog bites (sepsis) may be added to our data at a future time.
+Deaths involving fatal non-bite injury (struck by dog death) or deaths due to untreated severe dog bites (sepsis) may be added to our statistical data at a future time.

-• 02/26/15: Donald Cox, 79-years old (Wilkes-Barre, PA)
+• 02/26/15: Donald Cox, 79-years old (Wilkes-Barre, Luzerne County, PA)

-• 12/18/15: Joan Ashman, 83-years old (Chula Vista, CA)
+• 12/18/15: Joan Ashman, 83-years old (Chula Vista, San Diego County, CA)

-Police K9 fatalities
+Police K-9 fatalities

-• 03/2015: Phillip George White, 33-years old (Vineland, NJ)
+• 03/2015: Phillip George White, 33-years old (Vineland, Cumberland County, NJ)

-• 08/10/15: Max Gracia, 22-years old (Orlanda, FL)
+• 08/10/15: Max Gracia, 22-years old (Orlanda, Orange County, FL)

 Post-mortem animal predation

-• 01/02/15: Corrine Gerster, 61-years old (Vilas County, WI)
+• 01/02/15: Corrine Gerster, 61-years old (Presque Isle, Vilas County, WI)

-• 06/2015: John Doe, 39-years old (Monroe County, FL)
+• 06/2015: John Doe, 39-years old (Key West, Monroe County, FL)

-• 11/2015: Lori Bock, Elderly (Boca Raton, FL)
+• 11/2015: Lori Bock, Elderly (Boca Raton, Palm Beach County, FL)

 Citations